gitayam/community-packing-list/LessonsLearned.md

 This document captures key lessons learned during the development and debugging of the Community Packing List Application.
 These insights will help streamline future development and troubleshooting.

+You are a senior developer.
+Identify the best method to accomplish the task with modern and secure code.

 ## Common Issues and Solutions

 ### 1. **URL Template Tag Issues**